rlynn10/tqnn-anyengine-api/README.md

 📦 Client Installation

-Official PyPI package coming soon:
+The official PyPI client will be distributed as:

 pip install tqnn-client